 Shared departmental computers, like those used by student employees or made available in public areas, will be replaced from available recycled inventory.
 The requirements for replacement of these computers will be assessed when reviewing replacement plans with department heads.

-Lab and classroom computers will be replaced on a regular cycle dictated by available funding, requirements and usage.
+Computer lab machines and computers in rooms regularly scheduled for classes will be replaced on a regular cycle dictated by available funding, requirements, and usage.
 Priority for replacements will be assessed based on usage statistics and application requirements.
 Typically, computers at classroom teaching stations will all be replaced at the same time to ensure consistency for faculty.

 Shared departmental printers will be replaced upon equipment failure, depending upon departmental requirements and usage.
 The number and location of departmental printers will be assessed before replacements are determined.
 Departments will be asked to minimize the number of printers as a cost and energy savings measure.
 Printer users should print double-sided to Xerox multi function devices whenever possible to ensure the lowest cost per print.

 Lab and classroom printers will be replaced upon equipment failure, depending upon requirements and usage.
 Priority for replacements will be assessed based on usage statistics and application requirements.

 IT will replace computers and printers using the following annual timeline: